openenclave/openenclave/docs/Community/Governance.md

 Open Enclave SDK Community Governance Guidelines
 ==========================

+**Note**
+This document reflects the proposed state of governance *after* migration to SIGs and WGs is completed.

 Like all documentation, this is a living document, a work in progress, representing approximately how the community operates and the principles which infuse our culture today.